ambientkit/ambient-template/README.md

 To login, you'll need:

 - the default username is: `admin`
-- the password from the .env file for which the `AMB_PASSWORD_HASH` was derived
+- the password from above

 Once you are logged in, you should see a new menu option call `Plugins`.
 From this screen, you'll be able to use the Plugin Manager to make changes to state, permissions, and settings for all plugins.